-Also known as the corpse flower – due to the strong odor reminiscent of rotting flesh – Amorphophallus titanum is widely regarded as the largest flowering plant in the world and one of the most spectacular too.
-Sir David Attenborough is credited with shortening the name to the titan arum as he felt that a name such as the Amorphophallus titanum was too scientific for the purposes of his documentary.
+Also known as the corpse flower, Amorphophallus titanum is widely regarded as the largest flowering plant in the world and one of the most spectacular, too.
+Sir David Attenborough is credited with shortening the name to Titan Arum as he felt that a name such as Amorphophallus titanum was too scientific for the purposes of his documentary.

-Currently, the record for the biggest cultivated titan arum is held by Louis Ricciardiello from New Hampshire, USA, who in 2010 owned a plant that stood at more than 10 ft high.
-This broke the previous record held by the botanical and zoological garden Wilhelma, Stuttgart, whose plant was still a respectable 9’6 ft.
+According to Guinness World Records, the tallest Titan Arum on record was 10 feet 2 inches, grown by Louis Ricciardiello from New Hampshire in 2010.
+This broke the previous record held by the botanical and zoological garden Wilhelma in Stuttgart, whose plant was still a respectable 9 feet 6 inches.

 The Royal Botanical Gardens in Kew, London was home to the first known cultivated Titan Arum bloom in 1889.
 Today, they can be found around the world in places such as: